Key Takeaways

 - The acquisition of new assets – If an individual acquires new valuable property or assets, they may create a new will to identify beneficiaries to receive these assets and how to distribute them.

-- Moving to another state – Different states have different laws regarding who is in line for heirship, so if you move to another state, you may want to create a new will to ensure assets are transferred to the proper person.
+- Moving to another state – Different states have different laws regarding who is in line for heirship, so if you move to another state, you may want to create a new will to ensure assets are transferred to the proper people.

 How To Revoke a Will